 (a) All female members of an affiliated Surrey Club shall be members of the Association and an annual per capita levy in respect of them shall be paid by the home Club to the Association.
 The amount of the per capita levy for all categories of membership shall be fixed annually by the Committee.
 No per capita levy need be made in respect of any honorary life members.
 A player who is a member of two or more affiliated Surrey Clubs shall pay one county levy in respect of the club that is her nominated club for handicap purposes.
 It shall be the responsibility of the member to inform the nominated club when this occurs.

 (b) All members of the Association, including honorary members, shall be entitled to represent their Club in any Surrey County competition, to enter any individual competition run by the Association and to compete in the County Championship and to play for the County teams.
 If a player is also a member of an affiliated club in another county and pays affiliation fees to that county, she must state at the beginning of each calendar year which county is to be her home county for representative purposes.
 A player may only play in one County Championship and represent one county in any given year.
-Any member whose subscription has not been paid by the last day of March may not enter any county competition.

 (d) Junior Membership A candidate for junior membership shall be under eighteen years of age on 1st January.
 Junior members shall pay an annual subscription fee equal to the per capita levy.
 Juniors, including those who are elected under (c) above and subject to (b) above, will be entitled to play in county meetings at a reduced fee agreed by the committee.
 Juniors, may attend any General meeting.